TheovanKraay/travel-multi-agent-workshop/01_exercises/workshop/Module-04.md

 **Steps:**

-- Start a new conversation
+- Start a new conversation (log out and back in as Peter/Bruce, the user you choose before)
-- Send: "I usually stay at budget hotels"
+- Send: `I usually stay at budget hotels`
 - Wait for memory to be stored (check DB)
-- Send: "Actually, I prefer moderate hotels now"
+- Send: `Actually, I prefer moderate hotels now`
 - Check Cosmos DB for both memories

 **Chat Assistant Result**